Marcus John Hamilton

 External Professor, Santa Fe Institute, 2024-present

-Associate Professor, Dept. of Anthropology, UTSA, 2018-present
+Associate Professor, Dept. of Anthropology, UT San Antonio, 2018-present

 Postdoctoral Fellow, Dept. of Anthropology, University of Missouri, 2016-2018